Troth99/CleanDiscord/README.md

 # CleanDiscord
-Thats my first discord theme, able for customisation theme.
+Thats my first discord theme, able for customisation.

 First install better discord from https://betterdiscord.app/ Download the theme from the link below and paste is in discord> user sething > Themes > Open Themes folder.